junxit/us-congress-bills-115/bill.md

 - **(e)** *Grazing* Grazing of livestock in the land designated as wilderness by subsection (a), where established before the date of enactment of this Act, shall be allowed to continue in accordance with—
   - **(1)** section 4(d)(4) of the Wilderness Act (16 U.S.C.
 1133(d)(4)); and
   - **(2)** the guidelines set forth in the report of the Committee on Interior and Insular Affairs of the House of Representatives accompanying H.R.
 5487 of the 96th Congress (H. Rept.
 96–617).

+## § 6.
+Maintenance of road

+The Secretary of the Interior, acting through the Director of the Bureau of Indian Affairs, shall ensure that BIA Route 54 between I–40 and Alamo, New Mexico, is maintained in a condition that is safe for motorized use.